tepez/hapi-lambda-handler/readme.md

 ## API

 ### `handlerFromServer(server, [injectOptions])`
-Return a Lambda handler function that handles event, context and callback as passed by a lambda-proxy integration of AWS Api Gateway.
+Return a Lambda Proxy handler function that handles event, context and callback as passed by a lambda-proxy integration of AWS Api Gateway.

 - `server`:
   The Hapi server or a promise to it if it has to be initialized first.